jonitram/pokebreederbot/README.md

 - You are not on your bike
 - You are currently at the Nursery in the Wild Area
+- The current weather does not have falling particles (ie. falling rain from raining / snow from snowing / etc).
+If the weather does have falling particles, change the date to a day that the Wild Area Nursery does not have falling particles. *DISCLAIMER* More testing needs to be done on which weathers break the bot.
+YMMV - The bot may work on some weathers with falling particles.
 - There is an egg waiting for you at the Nursery
 - Ensure that when you hit "X" the cursor is on the "Town Map" icon
 - Your party is full of non-egg pokemon (The first pokemon will never be swapped out so it can be a flame body pokemon)